Trigg's Arkansas Battery: Disbanded

 The exact date and reasons for the disbanding of Trigg's/Austin's battery is unclear.
 It is clear that Captain Thomas M. Austin signed a receipt on July 23, 1862 delivering the battery's guns and equipment to Darden's Jefferson Mississippi Battery.
 It appears that approximately thirty of the unit's personnel were reassigned either to Darden's Battery, with others, including several officers, being reassigned to Robert's Arkansas Battery, also known as Wiggin's battery or the 2nd Arkansas Light Artillery.
 Captain Austin returned to the ranks in Key's Helena Artillery, eventually rising back to the rank of Second Lieutenant.
 Captain Trigg does not appear to have immediately returned to service in Arkansas.
 Unlike other senior Arkansas leaders of the Army of Mississippi who returned to Arkansas in the summer of 1862 helping General Hindman organize a new Army, Trigg is not mentioned again in military service until a September 1863 order that directs him and his company to joint General Sterling Price's Division.
 The reason for this disappearance may have been bad relations with General Hindman.
 There was a great deal of animosity between General Hindman and Arkansas Governor Rector relating to events surrounding the mobilization of Arkansas forces in the summer of 1862.
 General Hindman arrived back in Little Rock in late May 1862 and found that Governor Rector had fled with the state government to Hot Springs.
 Hindman would implement martial law in Arkansas, which resulted in complaints from Governor Rector to Confederate President Jefferson Davis.
-Trigg, who was a half brother to and former law partner of Governor Rector would have ample reason to lay low until Hindman was transferred back east of the Mississippi River in Spring of 1863.
+Trigg, who was a half brother to and former law partner of Governor Rector would have ample reason to lie low until Hindman was transferred back east of the Mississippi River in Spring of 1863.